inukshuk/jekyll-scholar/README.md

 [Jekyll-Scholar issue tracker](http://github.com/inukshuk/jekyll-scholar/issues).
 Or, for extra credit, clone the Jekyll-Scholar repository, write a failing example, fix the bug and submit a pull request.

+Additionally, if we merged at least one of your pull request you will get write permissions to the repository if you want them.

 License
 -------